Todd1561/TANWindowMgr/README.md

 ### Run the Pre-Built Binary

-1. In the Releases section in the right-hand sidebar, click Version 1.2 and from there download TANWindowMgr.exe.
+1. In the Releases section in the right-hand sidebar, click the latest version and from there download TANWindowMgr.exe.
-2. If you run the software from folder X, the Settings.ini will be created there.
+2. The Settings.ini will be created in the same directory as TANWindowMgr.exe.
 If you move the .exe file, move the Settings.ini file with it.

 ### Build it Yourself